EllDy96/Synesthetic/README.md

 ## Abstract

 The aim of the project is to render a visual representation of a musical piece via music information retrieval algorithms.
-The user uploads a musical piece and the algorithm extracts its rhythmic structure.
+The user is required to upload three audio tracks:
+1. A one-channel track containing the most rhythmic relevant sounds of the musical piece (e.g. drums)
+2. A one-channel track containing the most harmonic content of the musical piece (e.g. chords)
+3. A two-channel mixdown of the first two audio tracks.
 Based on that, it designs a dynamic visual representation of the track.
 In particular, we focus on musical tracks containing polyrhythms.

 ## Detailed project description